WebAssembly/spec/document/core/valid/conventions.rst

 Rolling and Unrolling
 ~~~~~~~~~~~~~~~~~~~~~

-In order to allow comparing :ref:`recursive types <syntax-rectype>` for :ref:`equivalence <match-rectype>`, their representation is changed such that all :ref:`type indices <syntax-typeidx>` internal to the same recursive type are replaced by :ref:`recursive type indices <syntax-rectypeidx>`.
+In order to allow comparing :ref:`recursive types <syntax-rectype>` for :ref:`equivalence <match-deftype>`, their representation is changed such that all :ref:`type indices <syntax-typeidx>` internal to the same recursive type are replaced by :ref:`recursive type indices <syntax-rectypeidx>`.

 .. note::
    This representation is independent of the type index space,
+   so that it is meaningful across module boundaries.
-   such that types with the same recursive structure are also syntactically equal.
+   Moreover, this representation ensures that types with equivalent recursive structure are also syntactically equal,
+   hence allowing a simple equality check on (closed) types.
    It gives rise to an *iso-recursive* interpretation of types.

 The representation change is performed by two auxiliary operations on the syntax of :ref:`recursive types <syntax-rectype>`: